Karyum/Workshop-Software-Architecture-Design/README.md

 Clean and ordered systems mitigate complexity and make your life easier in the long run.

->"The quality and longevity of a software system is determined by its architecture" -- Linda Northrop in ["The Importance of Software Architecture"](http://csse.usc.edu/GSAW/gsaw2003/s13/northrop.pdf), Carnegie Mellon University.

 ## Types of Software Architecture

 There are many different approaches to architecting software, depending on the situation.